Grimspound: Early descriptions

 Grimspound was first mapped by A. C. Shillibear in 1829.
 When overlain on the 1990 map, the discrepancy between the two is very slight, a testament to Shillabeer's accuracy of locating features.
 This includes the pens, gateway, the central hut circles and even a large stone at the northern end of the site.
 However, the interesting points are the presence of several now-vanished features.
 In the western side of the enclosure, many features can be seen.
 To the north of the semi-circular enclosure, is a line of two parallel walls.
 When compared to the most recent survey, this has disappeared.
 The semi-circular enclosure has also vanished and, possibly due to the 1893 and 1894 excavations, many internal features of the hut circles are gone.

 An 1855 plan by Nick Whitely shows hut circles outlying the perimeter wall, unrecorded elsewhere.

+During September 1904, Bertram Fletcher Robinson had a non-fictional article entitled The Fortress of the First Britons.
+A Description of the Fortress of Grimspound, on Dartmoor published in Pearson's Magazine (Vol. XVIII, pp. 273–280).
+This article is illustrated throughout with both drawings and photographs and it was republished during 2008 by Brian Pugh and Paul Spiring in their biography about Robinson, which is titled Bertram Fletcher Robinson: A Footnote to the Hound of the Baskervilles.